Program Mission Statement

 Within a few years of graduation, an IE graduate...

 - Creates value by applying the appropriate industrial engineering methods and tools to organizations through critical and creative thinking, structured problem solving, analysis, evaluation and improvement of systems and processes

 - Communicates effectively across disciplines and cultures to influence decisions and lead activities in support of organizational goals and objectives

-- On a continual basis, pursues professional development and inquiry via graduate study, continuing education and/or training and development through employer-based or industry/sector groups
+- On a continual basis or regular basis, pursues professional development and inquiry via graduate study, continuing education and/or training and development through employer-based or industry/sector groups

-- Works collaboratively as both a member and leader of cross-functional teams comprised of members with varying experience levels, organizational backgrounds, positions and geographic locations.
+- Works collaboratively as both a member and/or leader of cross-functional teams comprised of members with varying experience levels, organizational backgrounds, positions and geographic locations.